wwatson4506/MSC/README.md

 - Teensyduino version 1.47 Beta 2 or better from PJRC.
 - You will need my forked version of WXMZ's uSDFS.
 Modifications were made for handling multiple Mass Storage devices.
-- There are now some example programs in the examples folder of MSC2.
+- There are now some of my example programs in the examples folder of MSC2.

 Teensyduino found here: https://www.pjrc.com/teensy/td_download.html